 In April 2012, drummer Martin Meads left the band and has been replaced by Gerald (Mully) Mulligan.

-Credo continue to gig around UK and Europe in between working on their next album due out in a few months time.
+Credo are working on their next album due out in 2021.

 GERALD (MULLY) MULLIGAN